LesVycant0730/Project-RPG/README.md

 The project is non-commercial use, for self-learning and showcasing purpose only.
 The project is based on Unity Engine 5.

 Models are retrieved from Mixamo.
+For more information, here's the link to the website: https://www.mixamo.com

 Credits to Brecht Lecluyse for ConditionalHideAttribute and ConditionalHidePropertyDrawer scripts.
 For more information, here's the link to his website: www.brechtos.com